-Traditional approaches to discipline-long-term suspensions and expulsions-transfer the problems of the student from the school division to the general government.
-There should continue to be school alternatives to the normal school environment for students who do not behave appropriately.
-The state should develop and fund alternatives, including workforce development grants, for students suspended and expelled from school, such as programs designed to encourage obtainment of GEDs, career education, job skills, self-control training and drug and substance prevention.
-Finally, there is little effective enforcement of truancy laws for students who are over 16 years of age.
-Some of these students have full time jobs and school divisions have difficulty in locating them.
-VML encourages the development of initiatives to better enable schools to track these older students, or otherwise determine if changes are needed to truancy laws.
+31 Traditional approaches to discipline-long-term suspensions and expulsions-transfer the 32 problems of the student from the school division to the general government.
+There should 33 34 continue to be school alternatives to the traditional school environment for students who do not 35 behave appropriately or otherwise do not thrive in traditional school environments.
+The state should develop and fund alternatives, including workforce development grants, for students 36 37 suspended and expelled from school, such as programs designed to encourage obtainment of GEDs, career education, job skills, self-control training and drug and substance prevention.
+38 Finally, there is little effective enforcement of truancy laws for students who are over 16 years of 39 age.
+Some of these students have full time jobs and school divisions have difficulty in locating 40 them.
+VML encourages the development of initiatives to better enable schools to track these 41 older students, or otherwise determine if changes are needed to truancy laws.
+42